amirongit/notecode/elasticsearchInAction.md

     - falls between structured & unstructured data
     - usually is unstructured data with meta-data describing it
 ### Full-Text Search
-technique to search specific phrases within the entire data rather than looking for it in specific fields or sections; doesn't depend on meta data
+technique to search specific phrases within the entire data rather than looking for it in specific fields or sections; doesn't depend on metadata
 ### Elastic Stack
 - elasticsearch
 - logstash